variantstudios/greeleydowntown.com/_properties/608-9th-street.md

     large_image_path: /assets/images/properties/properties-default.png
 ---

 Downtown Industrial property available\!
 50-Ton Truck Scale\!
 There is usable bean storage and bean cleaning and packaging equipment.
-Bean elevator complex includes a fenced area; &nbsp;a 6,000 SF warehouse (built 1993) featuring 18' Ceiling height and 3 overhead doors 12'x14'; a 1,496 SF Office building (built 1910) with a 50-ton truck scale; a Bean Elevator (built 1937) with a 81,400 bu cap; one outbuilding (built 1900) with 648 SF and a second outbuilding (built 1900) with 360 SF.
+Bean elevator complex includes a fenced area;  a 6,000 SF warehouse (built 1993) featuring 18' Ceiling height and 3 overhead doors 12'x14'; a 1,496 SF Office building (built 1910) with a 50-ton truck scale; a Bean Elevator (built 1937) with a 81,400 bu cap; one outbuilding (built 1900) with 648 SF and a second outbuilding (built 1900) with 360 SF.